msolomon/argo/spec.md

 Non-negative numbers are also used to mark which member of a union selection is to follow.
 These are numbered starting at 0 and counting up.

-Cedar reserves a few special negative values for certain purposes:
+Argo reserves a few special negative values for certain purposes:

 1. -1 represents a `null` value, particularly for fields
 2. -2 represents an error